Jump to content

 • How the methodology will adapt to different circumstances (5-day schedule?
 60-day schedule?)

-A proposal content plan enables you to ensure what’s going into the proposal reflects what it will take to win before the proposal is actually written.
+A proposal content plan enables you to ensure that what’s going into the proposal reflects what it will take to win before the proposal is actually written.
 It gives you a tool to connect your customer awareness, competitive assessment, subject matter expertise, ideas, and dreams with the proposal before it gets written.
 We turned Proposal Content Planning into a methodology and built the MustWin Process around it.
+We placed it at the core of the process, instead of focusing on reviews and fixing things on the back end.
 When we created MustWin Now, our online proposal tool, we found that automating content planning is the best way to figure out how to win in writing.
-A proposal content plan is a tangible way to ensure that everything you know about what it will take to win makes it into the document.
-It enables you to drive the proposal to the win instead of waiting to see where the proposal ends up.
-An annotated outline is a push in the right direction.
-And an outline is merely an aspiration.